-- Multiple points of controls and reviews have been implemented across different stakeholders in the business from the board, through Finance and Operations.
-Additionally, external review and advice at key milestones is being sought. - Adopting Agile principles significantly reduces the risk of a total failure of the project, but more work and investment may be required to get to a satisfactory critical mass of functionality.
-However, by embracing the principle of continual improvement and re-usable and replaceable micro-services helps provide comfort in this area. - A team of delivery managers are tasked to work closely with business stakeholders to define current and future requirements and agree business simplification where possible.
+- Multiple points of control and review have been implemented across different stakeholders in the business from the board, through Finance and Operations.
+Additionally, external review and advice at key milestones is being sought. - Adopting agile principles to the management of the project means the risk of a total project failure is significantly reduced, but more work and investment may be required to get to a satisfactory critical mass of functionality.
+However, embracing the principle of continual improvement and re-usable and replaceable modules helps mitigate the risk. - A team of delivery managers are tasked to work closely with business stakeholders to define current and future requirements and agree business simplification where possible.